research-outcome/automl-comparison-heart/README.md

-# automl-comparison-heart
+# AutoML Comparison for Heart Disease Diagnosis
-Evaluating the Performance of Automated Machine Learning (AutoML) Tools for Heart Disease Diagnosis and Prediction
+This repository includes code to evaluate the Performance of Automated Machine Learning (AutoML) Tools for Heart Disease Diagnosis and Prediction.